The flehmen response in horses – what does that curled upper lip mean?

 The flehmen response mainly helps with your horse’s sense of smell.

 - The flehmen response interacts with the vomeronasal organ near the palate to amplify smells.
 Those smells are usually horse-related smells, like manure and urine, but also include other novel smells that your horse may find while cruising around doing horse things.
 Fancy, right?

 Not a horse to hide his feelings about wormers, this is the flehmen response after a dose.

 - In horses, stallions exhibit this behavior quite a bit, especially around the ladies.

 - Mares will often demonstrate the flehmen response after giving birth or while in season.

 - Geldings are the group of horses that rarely demonstrate the flehmen response, but you will still find they will.
-I have known horses that are obsessed with other horse’s manure, in the paddocks, in the ring, in the cross tie bins, and will regularly display the flehmen response.
+I have known horses obsessed with other horse’s manure, in the paddocks, in the ring, in the cross tie bins, and will regularly display the flehmen response.

 - Other horses do so after eating something horrible (like a wormer) or even if they are looking for the right spot to roll in the field.

 The flehmen response, complete with extended and lifted head and neck.

 - Most horses will also display the flehmen response when in pain, usually with abdominal pain – like colic.

 - I have seen horses in pain do this, and they may not raise their heads and necks, so all you see is the upper lip curling or twitching.

 - Other horses in pain might also show the flehmen response and lift their heads and necks.

-- It’s your job to determine if your horse’s lips are telling you about pain.
+- It’s your job to determine if your horse’s lips tell you about pain.
 Other signs of pain in a horse have increased heart rate and/or an increase in respiration.
 You know, his vital signs.
 This article teaches you how to find your horse’s vital signs.
-If you see this flehmen response and it seems out of the ordinary, time to take your horse’s vital signs and call the vet.
+If you see this flehmen response and it seems out of the ordinary, take your horse’s vital signs and call the vet.